-The table below reflects all outstanding equity awards made to each of the named executive officers that were outstanding as of December 31, 2018.
-We currently grant stock-based awards pursuant to our 2017 Plan and have outstanding awards under our 2009 Plan.
+The table below reflects all outstanding equity awards made to each of the named executive officers that were outstanding as of December 31, 2019.
+We currently grant stock-based awards pursuant to our 2019 Plan and have outstanding awards under our 2019 Plan, 2017 Plan and our 2009 Plan.